yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 interest-ratio / growth-ratio > 100%
 interest-ratio > growth-ratio
 ```
-**All property exhibits depreciation, which ensures economic interest is always greater than economic growth.**
+**All property exhibits depreciation, which implies economic interest is always greater than economic growth.**

 The economic interest rate can be observed over time as the return on capital invested.